Journal Menu

 Dear Colleagues,

-The journal Crystals (MDPI, Switzerland, ISSN 2073-4352, https://0-www-mdpi-com.brum.beds.ac.uk/journal/crystals) is inviting applications for the Crystals 2022 Best Ph.D.
-Thesis Award.
-This prize will be awarded to a Ph.D. student who is about to graduate or participate in the graduation thesis defense.
-The applications will be assessed by an evaluation committee consisting of senior scholars from the Crystals Editorial Board.
+The journal Crystals is inviting applications for the Crystals 2023 Best PhD Thesis Award.
+This prize will be awarded to a PhD student or recently qualified PhD fellow who has produced a highly anticipated thesis with great academic potential.
+The applications will be assessed by an evaluation committee led by the Editor-in-Chief, Prof. Dr. Alessandra Toncelli.

 - The candidate’s CV, including a list of publications connected with the thesis;